fossasia/open-event-frontend/README.md

 Stable versions will released periodically, starting from version 1.0.0 when open-event-frontend went into production.
 Version names will follow [semantic versioning](https://semver.org/)

 ### Docker Hub Images
-Docker images hosted on [open-event-frontend repository](https://cloud.docker.com/u/eventyay/repository/docker/eventyay/open-event-frontend) under eventyay organisation on docker hub are updated for each push on master and developement branch.
+Docker images hosted on [open-event-frontend repository](https://cloud.docker.com/u/eventyay/repository/docker/eventyay/open-event-frontend) under eventyay organisation on docker hub are updated for each push on master and development branch.
 Separate tags for each version release are also maintained.
 They are as follows:

 | Branch/Release  | Image                                    |
 | --------------- | ---------------------------------------- |